nanxstats/ssw-r/README.md

 ## Install ssw-py

-The easiest way to install the Python package ssw-py that ssw-r can discover easily, is to run the helper function `ssw::install_ssw_py()`.
+A simple way to install the Python package ssw-py that ssw-r can discover easily, is to run the helper function `ssw::install_ssw_py()`.
-By default, it installs ssw-py into an virtual environment with the environment name `r-ssw-py`.
+By default, it installs ssw-py into an virtual environment named `r-ssw-py`.

 ```r
 ssw::install_ssw_py()